yxl95/yuexuanli/_posts/2023-05-21-markdown-examples.md

 ---

 ## Publications during undergraduate research:
-[An optimized acetylcholine sensor for monitoring in vivo cholinergic activity, Nature Methods,2020][nature-methods]
+[An optimized acetylcholine sensor for monitoring in vivo cholinergic activity, Nature Methods, 2020][nature-methods]

 [A Genetically Encoded Protein Polymer for Uranyl Binding and Extraction Based on the SpyTag–SpyCatcher Chemistry,ACS Synth.
 Biol., 2018][iGEM]